 Dunlap, Alexander.
 2018.
 “Counterinsurgency for Wind Energy: The Bíi Hioxo Wind Park in Juchitán, Mexico.”
 Journal of Peasant Studies 45(3): 630-52.

 Estes, Nick.
 2019.
 Our History Is the Future: Standing Rock versus the Dakota Access Pipeline, and the Long Tradition of Indigenous Resistance.
 London: Verso.

 Ford, Allison and Kari Norgaard.
 2020.
 “Whose everyday climate cultures?
 Environmental subjectivities and invisibility in climate change discourse.”
 Climatic Change 1-20.

 Gilio-Whitaker, Dina.
-Forthcoming.
+2019.
 As Long as Grass Grows: The Indigenous Fight for Environmental Justice, from Colonization to Standing Rock.
 Boston: Beacon Press.

 Gill, Bikrum.
 2016.
 “Can the River Speak?
 Epistemological Confrontation in the Rise and Fall of the Land Grab in Gambella, Ethiopia.”
 Environment and Planning A 48(4): 699-717.

 Grossman, Zoltán.
 2017.
 Unlikely Alliances: Native Nations and White Communities Join to Defend Rural Lands.
 Seattle: University of Washington Press.